MahaboobJS/applications/README.md

 ## 🚀 Project Overview

-WizBI is a modern business intelligence platform built with cutting-edge technologies, designed to provide powerful analytics and data visualization capabilities for modern businesses.
+reBIZ is a modern business intelligence platform built with cutting-edge technologies, designed to provide powerful analytics and data visualization capabilities for modern businesses.

 ### 🏗️ Architecture